Existence and asymptotic behaviour of some time-inhomogeneous diffusions

 Secondly, by monotone convergence theorem, the third term in the right hand side of (\ref{bessitoepsilon}) converges a.s.
-We show that the limit is finite a.s. and that the fourth term converges toward $0$ in probability.
-To this end, consider the pathwise unique nonnegative strong solution of
+We show that the limit is finite a.s. and that the fourth term converges toward $0$ in probability by comparison with a squared Bessel process.
+To this end, let us consider the pathwise unique nonnegative strong solution of

-$Q_s$ is a classical Bessel process of dimension $2\rho_1+1$.
+$Q$ is a classical Bessel process of dimension $2\rho_1+1$.
 By using a comparison theorem (see Theorem 1.1, Chap.
 VI in [11], p.
-437) and Ito's formula, $X_s^2\geq Q_s^2$ for all $s\in[1,t]$ and
+437) and Ito's formula, we can see that for all $s\in[1,t]$, $X_s^2\geq Q_s^2$ and